 Dysfunction can occur with an imbalance in proper wrist biomechanics in the bone, ligament, or musculotendinous unit.
 Such dysfunction can be addressed therapeutically without placing increased stress on the carpus.

-This include any forms of exercise that isolate the active wrist flexors and extensors.
+This includes any form of exercise that isolate the active wrist flexors and extensors.
 The patient should focus on contracting the wrist muscles without involving accessory muscles or using compensatory techniques.

 The purpose of the program is to create a stabilizing force across the carpus by co-contraction of the wrist flexors and extensors and long finger flexors without creating an excessive force to the carpus.